Search

 • EZ-Adjust Labeling Sticker Is Prone To Weathering

-Let us talk about the Infinite Edge Pro and the Edge 320.
-Both bows are descendants of Diamonds´ popular Edge platform.
-But there are some significant differences:
+Let’s compare the Infinite Edge Pro and the Edge 320.
+Both bows are descendants of Diamonds’ popular Edge platform but there are some significant differences:

-• The first thing that I noticed is the Edge 320 offers a brace height of 7.25″ whereas the Edge Pro model provides just a little less at 7″.
+• The Edge 320 offers a brace height of 7.25″ whereas the Edge Pro model provides just a little less at 7″.
 In both cases, this seems like enough to make life easier for beginners and offer more accuracy when shooting.

 • The Edge 320 has a longer ATA length than the Diamonds’ other models.
 This will be helpful to beginners who are looking for more accuracy and forgiveness when shooting.